Criminal Defense Expertise in Utah

 If you are accused of a crime in the State of Utah, then contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat, LLP.
 With offices conveniently located in Salt Lake City in Salt Lake County, we are here to help.

 The attorneys in our firm are active in the legal community.
-Our attorneys are members of the Utah Association of Criminal Defense Lawyers (UACDL), the National Association of Criminal Defense Lawyers (NACDL), and National Organization for the Reform of Marijuana Law (NORML).
+They are members of the Utah Association of Criminal Defense Lawyers (UACDL), the National Association of Criminal Defense Lawyers (NACDL), and National Organization for the Reform of Marijuana Law (NORML).
 By focusing entirely on criminal defense, we can provide the best representation to our clients.

 The attorneys at Brown, Bradshaw & Moffat, LLP represent clients throughout Salt Lake County including Bluffdale, Cottonwood Heights, Draper, Herriman, Holladay, Midvale, Millcreek, Murray, Riverton, Salt Lake City, Sandy, South Jordan, South Salt Lake, Taylorsville, West Jordan, West Valley City and the town of Alta.